 iOS lets you filter the colors of your device.
 Based on your convenience, you can choose a different filter to enhance your viewing.
 For instance, if your eyes find bright colors a bit too hard, you have the option to select Greyscale.
 Besides, you can choose to increase the intensity and hue of the filters.

 Step #1.
-Open Settings app on your iOS device → Tap on General.
+Open Settings app on your iOS device → Tap on Accessibility.

 Note: If you want to use this feature on your device, be sure to ideally adjust the filters.
 To find out more about color filters, head over to this complete guide.